aiotrope/syz-G/README.md

 ## 🎓 Lessons Learned

-Apart from my goal of writing understandable code, the main challenge I faced while working on this project was the options for choosing the best tool and environment for a variety of tasks and effectively managing my time.
-Due to my lack of Typescript technical knowledge, the construction of the front end and back end took longer than expected.
+Apart from my goal of writing readable code, the main challenge I faced while working on this project was the options for choosing the best tool and environment for a variety of jobs and effectively managing my time.
+I intended to write both the front-end and back-end in TS, but due to my lack of Typescript technical knowledge, the development progressed took longer than expected.
 I changed to Javascript as the primary coding language of this project.
-I am sure I can deliver the codes in TS, but time is now working against me, and I worry that I won't be able to finish the project on schedule.
+I am sure I can deliver the codes in TS, but time now is my adversary, and I worry that I won't be able to finish the project on schedule.